 National Criminal Justice Reference Service Abstracts provides users with information thoroughly covering the fields of law enforcement and criminal justice.
 The database contains summaries of more than 190,000 publications including books, government reports, research reports, and unpublished research.
 It also includes content from 189 journals, including 12 with core coverage.
 Content dates range from 1970 to the present.

 An essential resource for ethnic and racial studies, this database includes abstracting for the top academic journals, books, periodicals and newspapers related to the field

-Data from surveys of public opinion are avaialble.
-The data held by the Roper Center range from the 1930s to the present.
+Data from surveys of public opinion are available.
+Data range from the 1930s to the present.
 Most of the data are from the United States, but over 50 nations are represented.

 SocINDEX with Full Text is a robust sociology research database.
 It provides full-text, peer-reviewed sociology journals covering many studies including gender studies, criminal justice, social psychology, racial studies, religion and social work.
 It also includes thousands of author profiles and a sociological thesaurus.

 This full-text database offers a trusted source of sociology literature, making it an essential tool for sociology and social work researchers, professionals and students.

 Women’s Studies International is a bibliographic database for women’s studies and feminist research.
 Providing indexing and abstracts for hundreds of publications, it is a valuable resource for many disciplines, including sociology, history, international relations and humanities.